Da0ne/DZMods/README.md

 - @Sen ( @zalexki zalexki ) from DayZModders Discord Server for the KillScore system https://github.com/zalexki
 - @Slluxx for teaching @GravityWolfNotAmused how not to suck at readme.md files.
+- Github User Moondarker for /refuel cmd added, /spawncar modified to spawn car in dir of admin view (Admin Tools)